Obey God and leave all the consequences to Him.

 But you can also use your website to post articles to on contemporary issues, a la Tim Challies style.

 Do you add your sermons to PodPoint?
 Then create posts on your website linking to those sermons.
 That way you grant people easy access to your messages from multiple places.

 Sharing content has become one of the cornerstones of the WWW.

-But sharing sometimes takes a chunk of time out of your busy schedule you don’t want to give up.
+But sharing sometimes takes a chunk of time you don’t want to give up.